Medical expert of the article

 Forms

-There are three main types of hyperplastic endometrial processes: endometrial hyperplasia, endometrial polyps and atypical hyperplasia (adenomatosis).
+There are three main types of endometrial hyperplastic processes: endometrial hyperplasia, endometrial polyps and atypical hyperplasia (adenomatosis).

-Diagnostics of the hyperplastic endometrial processes
+Diagnostics endometrial hyperplastic processes

 What do need to examine?